Intel's New Business Initiatives is spinning

 are confident to reach our common goal -- advancing solar technology to a new

-quote: in 2007 the market for solar products amounted to $30 billion, up a whopping 50 percent from 2006.
-All this amazing growth is even more unbelievable, when one considers that currently on a per kilowatt basis, solar power costs twice the price of traditional fossil fuel power, with capital expenses factored in.
+quote: All this amazing growth is even more unbelievable, when one considers that currently on a per kilowatt basis, solar power costs twice the price of traditional fossil fuel power, with capital expenses factored in.
 This cost is expected to drop to a dead heat within a few years, bringing with it a strong 30 to 40 percent yearly growth.